dilaraencku/brackets/README.md

 This project requires Golang v1.17+ to run.

-This project requires entering a text consisting of parentheses. and then checks the symmetry of the parentheses.
+This project requires entering a text consisting of parentheses and then checks the symmetry of the parentheses.

 Returns YES if the text entered by the user is symmetrical, if it is not symmetrical return NO.